WGBH/stock-sales-2/app/views/collections/wgbh-limited-series.md

 ## Short

-The Machine that Changed the World, Rx For Survival,<br/>
-Africans in America, Age of Columbus, and more
+The Machine that Changed the World, Rx For Survival, Africans in America, Age of Columbus, and more

 ## Medium